xErik/medium-editor-auto-style-extension/README.md

 ### Configuration at Runtime: Example

-Changing the configuration causes re-evaluation of the content implicitly.
+Changing the configuration does not cause re-evaluation of the content implicitly.
+Call the function `applyStyles()` manually to re-evaluate the style of the content.

 ```javascript